tednaleid/sublime-EasyMotion/README.md

 ### Remapping the Sublime EasyMotion keyboard shortcut

-You can remap your keys to be something other than the defaults by entering an override value into your "User - KeyBindings" (under Sublime Text 2 -> Preferences on OSX), just make sure to copy the existing key bindings exactly and change only the first item in the `keys` stanza, otherwise it won't work.
+You can remap your keys to be something other than the defaults by entering an override value into your "User - KeyBindings" (under Sublime Text 2 -> Preferences -> Package Settings -> Easy Motion on OSX), just make sure to copy the existing key bindings exactly and change only the first item in the `keys` stanza, otherwise it won't work.
 So if you wanted the jump command to be `ctrl-,`, you'd use:

     [